Pagophily

-The Evolutionary and Adaptive Basis of Pagophily
+Evolutionary and adaptive basis

 The dependence and preference for ice and snow is believed to have an evolutionary basis dating back to the last ice age, approximately 2.6 million years ago.
 In a period where the earth was covered in ice pans, the ancestors of pagophilic mammals developed the ability to hunt on and around ice out of necessity.
 Some researchers have argued that life originated in icy habitats, in the form of microorganisms that can survive in harsh conditions.
 Furthermore, the study of pagophilic organisms on earth has contributed to the belief that life is present on other extremely cold planets.
 Survival in extreme habitats such as ice habitats is possible due to behavioural and/ or physiological adaptations.
-These adaptations may include; hibernation, insulation in the form of fat or blubber, increase hair or feather growth, or the presence of an anti-freeze-like enzyme.
+These adaptations may include: hibernation, insulation in the form of fat or blubber, increased hair or feather growth, or the presence of an antifreeze-like enzyme.

-Phagophily is beneficial for survival, and often critical.
+Pagophily is beneficial for survival, and often critical.
 Pagophilic mammals can use ice as a platform to get closer to prey, or to get farther away from predators.
 Sea ice can also be used for breeding, nurturing young and other behaviours if there is less risk for predation on the ice than on land.
 For many animals their primary food supply may live near the ice as well or in the water under the ice.

-Pagophily in Mammals
+In mammals

 Phocidae

 The family Phocidae is a family of pinnipeds, known as "true seals".
 A study by Stirling (1983) indicated that the formation of large amounts of ice on coastlines approximately 15 million to 5 million years ago forced many early phocine seals to adapt their breeding and feeding behaviour due to their ice habitats.
 According to the National Oceanic and Atmospheric Administration ice seals are found in the Arctic and Antarctic.
 Breeding behaviour, specifically, the nursing of pups has been researched extensively in ice-living seals.
 The evolution of feeding behaviours and diets of ice-dwelling seals in both the Arctic and the Antarctic has also been studied.